-NOTE : Use the space given below for your answers.
+NOTE: Use the space given below for your answers.
 Use separate sheet if space is not sufficient.

-1. With the emergence of German romanticism and idealism hermeneutics turns philosophical.
+With the emergence of German romanticism and idealism hermeneutic urns philosophical.
 Elaborate.

-2. According to Gadamer, it is Augustine who first introduces the universality-claim of hermeneutics.
-Explain.

-3. The modern hermeneutics genuinely began with Martin Luther's sola scriptura.
-Comment.
+According to Gadamer, it is Augustine who first introduces th universality-claim of hermeneutics.
+Explain. - The modern hermeneutics genuinely began with Martin Luther's solo